NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 190 > 200
 - 5B made high
+- 5A is grabbable the entire move
+- 5A(A) is grabbable the entire move
 - 2B
     - Hitbox appears one frame sooner
     - Hit direction changed slightly to assist follow ups